torvalds/linux/Documentation/arch/s390/cds.rst

 ===========================
-Linux for S/390 and zSeries
+GNU/Linux for S/390 and zSeries
 ===========================

 Common Device Support (CDS)